csakafeda/ExpressCinema/README.md

 ### About the project

-This is a little website, where you can reserve seats in an outdoor cinema for your favorite movies.
+This is a website, where you can reserve seats in an outdoor cinema for your favorit movies.
+If someone already selected/bought the seats, you cannot buy that seat for the movie :(

 The projects tasks are:
 You are given a cinema, a room with 2 free seats. (+ I've done more seats, to be more "cinema like".)